LieutenantJimmy/M143_PE24c_Homelab_Backup_Concept/01-Concept/backup_concept.md

 7. **Document and reflect**

    * Provide clear documentation, runbooks, and restore logs/screenshots for grading.
-   * Reflect on limitations (single host, scarce hardware) and propose improvements (extra USB disk, offsite cloud, later immutability).
+   * Reflect on limitations (scarce hardware) and propose improvements

 ## Tiers & Targets